alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 Below are some alternatives with discussion.

 * The _immobilist_ option:
-Keep everything just as this year.
+Keep everything exactly as this year.
 Unfortunately there is only one team of organizers;
 once we are burnt out **JSDayES is over**.
 I assure you that another year with this level of involvement